deku-messaging/Deku-Cloud-BE-REST/docs/api_v1.md

 ### Signup

-- Summary

-  - Create a new User
+- Summary: Create a new User

-- Path

-  - /signup
+- Path: /signup

-- Method

-  - POST
+- Method: POST

 ---